H0K5/multitun/README.md

 the firewall, and using a multitun client on the host behind the firewall.
 Firewalls that allow web and HTML5 are assumed to allow WebSockets as well.

-Multitun support encryption with a password.
+Multitun uses encryption with a password.
 Only users with the correct password can use the tunnel.
 Multitun may be used in conjunction with other common tools to enable port forwarding and masquerading (see the Examples section below), and thus route arbitrary or all client traffic securely